MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/pipelines/sprint-216-update.md

 ### Service Hook for Job State Change

 Service Hooks allow you to react in response to events related to state changes in your pipeline.
-Up until now, you could configure service hooks for pipeline run and stage state changes.
+Previously you could configure service hooks for pipeline run and stage state changes.

 Starting now, you can configure service hooks that fire when the state of a job in your pipeline changes.
 The payload structure of the new service hook is similar to the following example.